MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/manage-technical-support.md

 Sometimes your customer's tenant has run into a problem that you cannot resolve.
 In those cases, in the [!INCLUDE [prodadmincenter](../developer/includes/prodadmincenter.md)], use the **New Support Request** link in the Help menu.
 This opens a new browser tab so that you can submit the support request in the Power Platform Admin Center.

 > [!IMPORTANT]
-> You must be a registered partner in order to submit a support request.
+> You must be registered as a partner in order to submit a support request.

 In the Power Platform Admin Center, you are automatically logged in with information about the customer tenant that you are working on behalf of.
 Create a new support request and fill in the fields as appropriate.
 You can find most of the necessary information in the administration center, including the tenant ID and the [!INCLUDE [prodshort](../developer/includes/prodshort.md)] version numbers.